-To seek approval of the current budget for 2023/24 and the proposed budget 2024/25, for the General Fund, Housing Revenue Account and Capital Programme as part of the Council's Medium Term Financial Plan covering the years 2023/24 to 2027/28.
+To enable the Committee to consider the current budget for 2023/24 and the proposed budget 2024/25, for the General Fund, Housing Revenue Account and Capital Programme as part of the Council's Medium Term Financial Plan covering the years 2023/24 to 2027/28, prior to the report being taken to Council.

 To provide Elected Members with an overview of the Council's financial position in order to inform the decision-making process.
+Any comments expressed by the Finance and Corporate Overview Scrutiny Committee will be reported verbally to Council.